Fast convergence of a Federated Expectation-Maximization Algorithm

-\end{lemma} \begin{proof} WLOG, we can assume $u = e_1$ due to the rotational invariance property of Gaussian.
-Denote $Y_i = \langle X_{i, 2:d}, s_{2:d}\rangle$ as the inner product between the second to the last coordinate of $X_i$ and $s$.
+\end{lemma} \begin{proof} Without loss of generality, we can assume $u = e_1$ due to the rotational invariance property of Gaussian.
+Denote $Y_i = \langle \bX_{i, 2:d}, s_{2:d}\rangle$ as the inner product between the second to the last coordinates of $\bX_i$ and $s$.
 Then we have